Eshah7/analytics_cup_research/README.md

 #### Methods
 **False Run Detection**

-I identified potential candidate false runs from SkillCorner's dynamic events data by filtering for events with the following conditions:
+I identified false runs from SkillCorner's dynamic events data by filtering for events with the following conditions:

 - Events started and ended in the attacking third
 - Identified as an off-ball run
-- Runners did not receive the ball (player_posession or on_ball_engagement events) within 5 seconds (50 frames) following the run
+- Runners did not receive the ball within 5 seconds (50 frames) after the run
-- Certain off-ball run types: 'behind', 'run_ahead_of_the_ball', 'cross_receiver', 'pulling_wide', etc
+- Certain off-ball run types: 'behind', 'run_ahead_of_the_ball', etc

-Additionally, these events were incorporated with the tracking dataset at both frame start and frame end timestamps.
+Additionally, these events were incorporated into the tracking dataset.

 **Expected Possession Value Model (EPV)**

-To quantify the increase in attacking threat, I developed an EPV model using XGBoost that predicts the probability of a shot occurring within the next 10 seconds (100 frames) based on the current game state.
-EPV is designed to look at the entire state of the game using on-ball and off-ball movements.
+To quantify the false run, I developed an EPV model using XGBoost that predicts the probability of a shot occurring within the next 10 seconds (100 frames) based on the current game state.
+EPV looks at the entire state of the game using tracking and event data.
 The model uses 4 features derived from tracking data at each frame:

 - Distance to Goal: The Euclidean distance from ball position to the center of the opposing goal, $$\sqrt{(goal_x - ball_x)^2 + (goal_y)^2}$$
 - Angle to Goal: The angle between the ball and the goal centerline,  computed using atan2(0 − ball_y, goal_x − ball_x)